hanami/guides/content/v2.0/actions/parameters.md

 ## Using concrete classes

-In addition to specifying parameter validations "inline" in a `params` block, actions can also hand their validation responsibilities to a separate class.
+In addition to specifying parameter validations "inline" in a `params` block, actions can also hand over their validation responsibilities to a separate class.

 This makes action validations reusable and easier to test independently of the action.